The Challenge

 Can I play at any golf club?

 Most golf clubs only allow members to play on their course.
-However, our generous Host Clubs are open to the public and happy for non-members to play for free.
-Some of our kind Promoter Clubs are also open to non-members to play for a fee.
+However, our generous Open Links Clubs are open to the public and happy for non-members to play for free.
+Some of our kind Green Fees Clubs are also open to non-members to play for a fee.

-We also have lots of helpful resources on how to get your Club involved.
+Otherwise we are more than happy for you to go to your local club and ask if they're willing to host you on your challenge day, we have lots of helpful resources on how to get your club involved.
 Visit ‘Where to Play’ for more information.

 How do I book a course?